antonfirsov/docs/2020/04-Apr/pqmac/pqmac.md

 ## Mac Sandbox and MHR

-At the time we started this project, the .NET Core runtime was mainly being used for services and did not have any support for running from within a Sandbox in Mac.
-Office is released to the Apple App store and has the Mojave Hardening runtime enabled so it can be notarized by Apple.
+At the time we started this project, the .NET Core runtime was mainly being used for services and did not have any support for running from within a [Sandbox](https://developer.apple.com/app-sandboxing/) in Mac.
+Office is released to the [Apple App store](https://www.apple.com/ios/app-store/) and has the [Mojave Hardened runtime](https://developer.apple.com/documentation/security/hardened_runtime?language=objc) enabled so it can be notarized by Apple.
 These posed additional requirements which needed to be addressed for our application to work properly.
 Most of the limitations and requirements were able to be addressed from within our codebase.
 However, some of the issues stemmed from the runtime itself, and required us to contribute changes back to the project in GitHub.

 One of the main issues was debugging.
 The .NET debugger assumes that there will be semaphore files and a pipe inside the /tmp directory which will be used to communicate between the application and the debugger host.
 The problem is, that applications running inside the sandbox, don't have access to the /tmp folder.
 We needed to move these files into a shared (application group) folder which our application does have access.
 We also needed to be able to tell the Visual Studio debugger host where this folder is located and to use this instead.